Question 1 of 10

 Why this question?

 "Christmas Tree Syndrome" is a very real thing!
 While actual tree pollen is rare in the winter, real trees carry dust, strong pine sap, and naturally occurring mold spores on their branches.
-When you bring a living or cut tree into a warm, cozy house, those mold spores can multiply rapidly and trigger severe indoor allergies or asthma.
-If you are highly sensitive to these, an artificial tree is going to be the absolute best route for your health, regardless of the carbon math.

 Question 7: Is your ceiling higher than or equal to feet?